A short history of balayage

 How Much Does Balayage Cost at Lush Hair Folk?

 At our hair salon we offer the luxury experience with luxury products used for all balayages.
 We customize every service so it is unique for all our clients.
-We start our prices at $250.
+You can view our pricing page.

 With the right products and a healthy dose of TLC, you’ll enjoy luxurious and luscious locks, regardless your hair type.